 Q. Can I find out if an Interest Group has vacancies, before I join?

 A. You are able in most cases to email a group leader to make enquiries.
 Please bear in mind, even if one Group is full, there are many other interest Groups in our u3a, and lots of other benefits of membership too, such as monthly lectures and travel.
-Membership is just that, joining our community, rather than looking for one particular group.
+Membership is just that, joining our community, a space in a group cannot be guaranteedd.

 Q. Can a new member start up a group?

 A. Yes!!
 We are a self-help organisation of volunteers, and we welcome any member, however new, to start up an Interest Group by advertising for interest in our newsletter and website.
 The Groups Coordinator, or other committee members, can offer advice and assistance.